Yumi2121/ToyRobot-react-app/README.md

 This web app will serve two main purposes.
 The first is to allow vehicle owners to book a safe parking spot near a desired location for a certain period of time in the Melbourne, Australia.
 The other is to allow the manager of the company to manage these parking spots and bookings.

-Let's call the Toy Robert "Tony"
+Let's call the Toy Robot "Tony"